Tagaytay Hangout: People’s Park in the Sky

 During our visit that time, the radar was said to be non-functional, being hit by a lightning strike.
 But weeks later the equipment was fixed and the radar was brought back online.
 We were also allowed to go to the rooftop – below the radome – experiencing the strong, cool breeze while enjoying a near-360 view of the view.

-Being on high ground, its location makes it an appropriate site for a weather radar that can cover Manila.
+Being on the high ground, its location makes it an appropriate site for a weather radar that can cover Manila.
 (The other radar that can cover Manila is in Subic).
-This is just one of the doppler radar systems that were placed across the Philippines in early 2010s, designed to accurately see the amount of rainfall and thereby allowing our forecasters to more accurately predict the weather.
+This is just one of the Doppler radar systems that were placed across the Philippines in the early 2010s, designed to accurately see the amount of rainfall and thereby allowing our forecasters to more accurately predict the weather.

 Entrance – P30

 Parking Fee – P20